-to dia a tona Table of Indicators indicator number - 1 2 3 Shared Expectations.
-Information + Advocacy.
+Table of Indicators indicator number 1 2 3 ۲ Shared Expectations.
+Information and Advocacy.
 Hygiene and PPE. indicator title and description Program staff communicate benefits of program participation to parents and primary caregivers and help co-create shared expectations for each child's engagement.
 Program staff provide information and advocacy to support caregivers trying to meet basic needs (e.g., food, transit, housing, health, mental well-being) and connect with school (e.g., technology).
 Program staff provide critical health knowledge (e.g., how viruses spread, how to safely get physical activity) and share federal and local guidance for hygiene and personal protective equipment (PPE).

-Practice Examples For questions about the virus, staff explain how to stop the spread of germs (e.g., handwashing) and connect parents with information on how to talk about the virus with children.
-Staff distribute activity boxes with "unboxing" videos.
+Practice Examples When staff get questions about the virus, they explain what's required to stop the spread of germs (e.g., handwashing).
+Staff also connect parents with information on how to talk about the virus wirchildren.
+Staff distribute boxes to children and families along with "unboxing" videos to generate interest.
 When families have something in their hands that they can touch and see, it helps them understand the value of the program.
-The program is connected to all of the school district resources and staff relay relevant information (e.g., plans for mental health services) to caregivers and advocate for families to access them.
+The program is connected to the school district and aware of all the district resources so that staff can relay relevant information (e.g., plans for mental health services) to caregivers.